My Quiet Kitchen

 If you're interested in reducing the sugar or choosing unrefined options, check out Hu brand chocolates, and use coconut or date sugar instead of brown sugar.

-Store leftover brownies in an airtight container in the refrigerator for up to 5 days.
-They can also be frozen.
+Store peanut butter brownies in an airtight container in the fridge for up to 5 days.
+They also freeze well.
+Use parchment paper to keep them from sticking together.

 Estimated Nutrition (per serving)